bliutwo/leetcode_sols/leetcode_memo.md

   - average time complexity

 - What's the difference between amortized time complexity and average time complexity?
+  - Amortized analysis differs from average-case analysis in that probability is not involved; an amortized analysis guarantees the *average performance of each operation in the worst case.*
   - [stackoverflow answer](https://stackoverflow.com/questions/7333376/difference-between-average-case-and-amortized-analysis/7335098#7335098)

 - Talk it out: Implement an iterator over a binary search tree (BST).
 Your iterator will be initialized with the root node of a BST.
 Input is (a pointer to) the root node of the tree.
 Calling `next()` will return the next smallest number in the BST.
 Calling `hasNext()` will return whether there is a next smallest number in the BST.
 Constraints: `next()` and `hasNext()` should run in average *O(1)* time and use *O(h)* memory, where *h* is the height of the tree.
 Also, give a more obvious solution and explain why it uses more than *O(h)* memory.